 Most of our arrangements for brick and mortar locations have been in effect with our distributors for several years.
 These retail distributors have contracts with us, subject to termination rights, which expire at various dates from 2015 to 2018.
 In general, our agreements with our retail distributors give us the right to offer branded and private label deposit account programs and reload services in their retail locations and require us to share with them by way of commissions the revenues generated by sales of these cards and reload services.
 We and the retail distributors generally also agree to certain marketing arrangements, such as promotions and advertising.
 Our operating revenues derived from products and services sold at the store locations of Walmart represented approximately 54%, 64%, and 64% of our total operating revenues for the years ended December 31, 2014, 2013, and 2012, respectively.
-Included in these percentages are revenues during the years ended December 31, 2014, 2013, and 2012, respectively.
+Included in these percentages are revenues derived from the Walmart MoneyCard program, which represented approximately 38%, 45% and 49% of our total operating revenues during the years ended December 31, 2014, 2013, and 2014, 2013, and 2012, respectively.